 Carol has established a life’s work as a social entrepreneur and philanthropist.
 Over fifteen years, she has placed $67 million in organizations, individuals and businesses working toward sustainable economic development and social and environmental justice in British Columbia and Canada.
 After a decade of anonymity, Carol, the founder of Renewal, co-created Play BIG, an initiative to encourage others with wealth to activate their resources for social change.
 She now co-hosts Play BIG gatherings with Marian Moore and speaks publicly across North America to promote innovative and immediate reallocation of capital to leverage systemic change.
 Carol is an active member of The Canadian Women’s Foundation (CWF), Hollyhock, and the Threshold Foundation, Investors’ Circle, Social Venture Network, and the Wealth & Giving Forum.
 She received the inaugural 2006 BC Women Award from The Minerva Foundation and in 2007 was deeply honoured to be appointed a Member of the Order of Canada, In 2008 she was awarded a doctorate in Humane Letters from St. Lawrence University.

-Marian designs and facilitates conferences, and is currently focused on Play BIG and the philanthropic and social investment community.
-She is a coach and consultant to people with large capital reserves, seeking to more fully align who they are with how they invest and donate their money.
-Prior to Play BIG, Marian acted as conference design facilitator for Threshold Foundation, of which she has been a member for twenty years and for Momentum, an event for donors and activists hosted by Tides Foundation, Threshold Foundation, Women Donors Network, and Resource Generation.
-In the nineties, as co-founder of the national non-profit, Concerts for the Environment, Marian co-produced multi-act stadium and arena concert events featuring such artists as Paul McCartney, James Taylor, Queen Latifah, and REM.
-The concerts were designed to bring public attention to environmental issues through multi-media, cross-marketed education campaigns.
-Marian is a songwriter and singer and lives with her children in Minneapolis.
+Marian brings her skills as a facilitator, leadership coach and producer to the work of helping foster the emergence of a new economy that places ecological sustainability and fairness at its center.
+She is the producer and lead facilitator of play BIG, a leadership coach and consultant to people with large capital reserves, and a Senior Advisor to RSF Social Finance as part of its Field Building Collaborative.
+Prior to play BIG, Marian acted as conference design facilitator for Threshold Foundation, of which she has been a member for twenty-four years.
+The first half of her career was devoted to television and music production.
+In the nineties, as co-founder of the national non-profit, Concerts for the Environment, Marian co-produced multi-act stadium and arena concert events featuring such artists as Paul McCartney, James Taylor, Queen Latifah, and REM that brought public attention to environmental issues through multi-media, cross-marketed education campaigns.
+Marian is a songwriter and singer has three children and lives in Minneapolis.